 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-In an age where the American Dream is to own more, small houses are not as common as they once were.
-But tiny houses do exist, and some of them may be smaller than you thought was possible.
-From a
+In an age where the American Dream is to own more, tiny homes are setting a new trend.
+Not only do tiny houses do exist, but some of them may also be smaller than you thought was possible.

 Dee Williams decided to downsize, and did it in a very big way.
 The result was an 84 square

 foot house that contains a living and sleeping area, along with some limited extras.
 The sleeping loft is above the living area, and the home even has a kitchen counter and storage compartments.

 Her monthly household bills consist of about $8 for heating costs.

 Paul Elkins took his home on the road with a mobile home design that rides

 behind his bicycle.
 He gets his electrical power from a wind turbine and uses solar power for cooking and heating.
 This compact design utilizes the same space for multiple functions, but it has everything a single person needs for living.

 Sun Dog Cob House

 The Sun Dog School of Natural Building teaches people how to build small, sustainable homes.
 The Cob House is primarily made from straw and